-If parents move house after the application has been made, but before any offer of a place has been made, the school must be informed.
+If parents move house after the application has been made, but before any offer of a place has been made, the home LA must be informed.

-If parents are moving, we will ask for evidence of the move, when considering any application for a place.
+If parents are moving, we will ask for evidence of the move, when considering any application for a place under the co-ordinated scheme.